lfarroco/purescript-easy-ffi/README.md

 };
 ```

-Yuck!
-Using ffi-facil you can scrap all that boilerplate and write the above as:
+With small-ffi you can scrap all that boilerplate and write the above as:

 ```haskell
 foo :: Number -> Number -> Number -> Number
 foo = unsafeForeignFunction ["x", "y", "z"] "(x + y) * z"
 ```

-Easy!
 We can also define foreign functions returning monadic actions, by including an empty argument, e.g.

 ```haskell
 log :: forall r.
 String -> Eff (console :: Unit | r) Unit